L'Shanah Tovah! We wish everyone a new year of health and prosperity!

 All farmers market orders placed before 9/22 will be available at the 9/27 farmers markets.
 Thank you!

 We will not be at any farmers markets on 10/4 or 10/11 in observance of Sukkot.

 9/20 - No Market - Rosh HaShanah - l'shanah tovah!

-Milling and fulfillment lead times are currently 5-6 business days from order placement.
+Milling and fulfillment lead times are approximately 5-6 business days from order placement.
 Please be patient as we move through orders.